joway/flying/README.md

   ],
 ```

-When your project has any un-commited file changes , it will be blocked .
+If your project has any un-commited file changes , it will be blocked .

 ### pre_release

 `pre_release` is a shell commonds list , it will be exec before release jobs start .

-For example , you can set :
+For example , you can set this line if you are using webpack :

 ```json
 "pre_release": ["npm run build"]